filipecalegario/awesome-generative-ai/README.md

 * [Altern](https://altern.ai) - The place to discover new AI tools and products.
 * [The Generative AI Landscape](https://ai-collection.org/): "a collection of awesome generative AI applications"
 * [The ultimate list of AI tools for creators | Descript](https://www.descript.com/blog/article/the-ultimate-list-of-ai-tools-for-creators): collection organized by Descript
-* [ainave - Navigate the world of AI with ease](https://www.ainave.com): Best curated AI Tools and AI News

 ## Courses and Educational Materials